A Betta hendra? What’s one of those?! – Okay, whew! Glad you asked! So it’s not just me that had never heard of this species?

-Despite commonly being mistaken for a Splenden, they can be seen as a more unusual alternative to those looking to branch out in the Betta keeping hobby.
+Despite commonly being mistaken for a splenden, the Betta hendra is a more unusual alternative for those looking to branch out in the betta keeping hobby.

 Due to their different habitat and tank requirements, they can pose new challenges to their owners.

 These fish are more than worth the extra effort, though.
 They are a friendly, beautiful, and downright adorable breed.
-What’s not to love about the Hendra?
+What’s not to love about the Betta hendra?